lina2360/HiSeqGan/README.md

     tau2=0.01
     ```
   > Reference from : http://www.ifs.tuwien.ac.at/dm/somtoolbox/examples/PROPERTIES

 - When GHSOM finished clustering, it will generate the output in `applications/$data/GHSOM/output/$data` folder.
 It contains  `.html`, `.map`, `.unit`, `.wgt`.
   - The `.unit` file describes the units of the trained Self-Organizing Map.
 It is written by the SOM training program.<br>
-    - The files consists of two blocks, the first one describing the general SOM structure, the second giving a specific description of every unit.
+    - The files consist of two blocks, the first one describing the general SOM structure, the second giving a specific description of every unit.
     - The first 3 parameter entries are given as a sanity check to find out whether the given SOM map file and weight vector file match.
 If any of the 3 first parameters does not match the program should print a detailed error message and exit.
   > Reference from http://www.ifs.tuwien.ac.at/~andi/somlib/download/SOMLib_Datafiles.html